ericatsydney/ericatsydney.github.io/_posts/2016-06-23-journey-to-vim.markdown

 - `Ctrl + v` switch column edit mode (visual block) , use 'up' and 'down' to choose column, `I` switch to insert mode, edit then `Esc`

-- in normal mode, press `v` switch to visual mode
+- `v` in normal mode to switch to visual mode

 - `gg` go to the top of the file, `G` go to the bottom of the file ,`zz` make the current line to the center.